hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/195_reincarnation.md

 swords, and all the horrors that have followed and are following it still.

-But an argument which the philosophers of the Nyâya school have always advanced in favour of reincarnations and which to us seems conclusive, is this: Our experiences cannot be annihilated.
+But an argument which the philosophers of the Nyāya school have always advanced in favour of reincarnations and which to us seems conclusive, is this: Our experiences cannot be annihilated.
 Our actions (Karma) though apparently disappearing, remain still unperceived (Adrishta), and